ashlink11/mojo-initial-tests/README.md

 todo:
    - gotta get the right container running (search the error)
    - check if mojo project config is good or if i need to git clone
+   - might have to clone mojo to get the right docker config so i can launch ubuntu (bc Mojo SDK cant run on Mac w/ Intel chips yet)
+   - spent a really long time configuring docker desktop today, so that's all i got done